micxjo/rs-multiaddr/README.md

 A [multiaddr](https://github.com/jbenet/multiaddr) library for Rust.
 Tested against stable and beta rust, but should work with nightlies as well.

+## Examples

+The examples in this `README` are automatically tested using the awesome [Rust Skeptic](https://github.com/brson/rust-skeptic) tool.

 ```rust
 extern crate multiaddr;
 use multiaddr::*;